 Motor speed controllers are designed to control the speed of the motor.
-Yes, they can and do recharge the battery during braking – but charging is not monitored or controlled.
-It is simply an energy dump of braking energy into the battery and the fact that this happens to charge the battery is really serendipitous.
+Yes, they can and do recharge the battery during braking, but that charging is not monitored or controlled.
+The controller will route all the energy developed straight into the battery

-To charge under sail you would then have to monitor the battery state of charge and use a signal from this monitoring circuit this to control the controller.
+To recharge safely under sail you would need to monitor the state of charge of the battery, and use a signal from this monitoring system to control the controller.

-When the battery becomes fully charged: what do you do then?
+The next question is what happens when the battery becomes fully charged?
 Switching off the controller might seem an option: but the propeller will still be generating voltage and you must consider what the controller will do with a generating motor and an inactive controller.
 Disconnecting the battery is one option you might consider – but under sail the motor can be generating a voltage higher than the battery.
-This could in theory destroy an unprotected controller!
+This could damage an unprotected controller!

-It is therefore necessary to either mechanically brake the propeller so it cannot rotate or (probably easier) electrically disconnect the motor from the controller.
+It is therefore necessary to either, feather the blades if possible, mechanically brake the propeller, or (probably easier) electrically disconnect the motor from the controller.

-We have outlined the problems above: clearly there are solutions but the solution is on overall system design thing: it must involve mechanical and electrical components.
-These must
+We have outlined the problems above: any solution would need an overall system design involving mechanical and electrical components that would:-

-- Ensure that the generated motor voltage can never exceed the maximum battery voltage.
+- Ensure that the generated motor voltage can never exceed the maximum battery charging voltage.

 - Mechanically or electrically disconnect or brake the motor when charging is complete or when maximum voltage is reached.

-It may well be easier to use the speed controller only when under electrical power and to use a totally separate electronic circuit to control charging.
+It may well be easier to use the speed controller only when driving under electrical power and to use a totally separate circuit to control charging.